adwait1-g/adwait1-g.github.io/_posts/rust-c-experiments/2020-10-11-rust-c-experiments.md

 1. [Intro to rustenv](/rust/2020/10/11/intro-to-rustenv.html): If you don't have sudo access to install the rust toolchain or don't want to install it globally, you can use rustenv.
 2. [Rust Startup](/rust/2020/10/11/rust-startup.html): A vanilla introduction to the code that runs before the Rust's main function.
 3. [Primitive Datatypes](/rust/2020/10/25/primitive-types.html): An exploratory journey into Rust's arrays, tuples and integer datatypes.
+4. [Calling C code from Rust](/rust/2020/10/31/rust-calling-c.html): It is common to have an existing infra written in C/C++ and wanting to write new code in Rust.
+In such cases, Rust code will have to call C code.
+This post gives an intro on how it can be done.

 # What is this about?